 These can be heated or non-heated, but essentially water is sprayed onto the carpet using a trigger while simultaneously being sucked up into the machine itself.
-You can learn more about these machines on our carpet extractors 101 blog post.
+You can learn more about these machines on my carpet extractors 101 blog post.
 These are great to own if you deal with filthy carpets that just aren’t coming clean with your current process.

 #3 – Select the Right Vacuum Hose Attachment

-If you’re like me, you may have been forced to use a Shop Vac or other vac without the attachments, but they in fact are helpful if you know how to use them.
+If you’re like me, you may have been forced to use a Shop-Vac or other vac without the attachments, but they, in fact, are helpful if you know how to use them.
 Here are a few attachments that can really help you can interiors easier: